Field Studies FAQ

-The final product for a BYU Field Study project is as diverse as the projects in which we participate.
+The final product for a field study project is as diverse as the projects in which we participate.
 Each project will have a unique process and a unique final output.
-But there are some common elements of most Field Studies:
+But there are some common elements of most field studies:

 - A final PowerPoint presentation

 - A bound final report of project findings and recommendations

 - Appendices with the data from the project and analysis

 - Electronic copies of most reports and data